Code-Institute-Submissions/Gavin-1001-Gavin-1001.github.io/README.md

 * Above the file display/structure of the repository on the top right, click the green "Code" dropdown.
 * To clone using HTTPS, copy the link using the clipboard icon.
 View [image](https://github.com/Gavin-1001/Gavin-1001.github.io/blob/main/assets/images/github_images/cloning-repo.PNG)
 * Open a terminal/command prompt window.
-* Create a directory to the location where you want to store the cloned repository.
+* Create a folder to the location where you want to store the cloned repository.
 * In the terminal type git clone https://github.com/Gavin-1001/Gavin-1001.github.io.git, and press enter.
-*
-*
+* Open the folder in your favourite IDE, and the code should be displayed.

 ## Contributing to the Repository
 * You are more than welcome to contributing to the repository, I look forward to seeing your work!